PierreGode/MMM-AI-Config/README.md

 ## Usage

-1. Set the environment variable `OPENAI_API_KEY` with your API key.
+1. Set the environment variable `OPENAI_API_KEY` with your API key (or provide it via the module configuration).
-2. Run `node server.js` inside this folder.
+2. Add the module to your `config.js` and start MagicMirror.
+The configuration interface will automatically launch.
-3. Open `http://localhost:5006` in a browser and chat your configuration requests using the admin page served from the `public` directory (`admin.html`).
+3. Open `http://<magicmirror-ip>:5006` (or your configured port) in a browser and chat your configuration requests using the admin page served from the `public` directory (`admin.html`).

+The port can be changed with the `adminPort` configuration option.

 Every change will back up the existing `config.js` file by appending the current timestamp to the file name before writing the new content returned by OpenAI.